Soldera21/vsnf_placement_optimization/PAPERS_NOTES.md

 The Progressive Embedding of Security Services (PESS) algorithm computes the shortest path between source and destination to find all the possible nodes where a VSNF chain can be placed.
 The more enhanced version also considers high-capacity nodes and the path in both directions computing subpaths that are assembled.
 The choosen solution is based mainly on the metrics.
 Then latency and bandwidth are subtracted from the links used by the solution.
 The results are compared with PESS and standard Kubernetes on a random network, the Stanford University network and the GARR network and a significant boost of performance is evident.

 ##### Main Questions:
+Can the approach of computing the best placement based on security requirements be expanded to every type of network topology?
+Is it possible to think about a new algorithm to deploy VSNFs considering also the overhead of nodes and links?

 ### N. Moradi, A. Shameli-Sendi and A. Khajouei, "A Scalable Stateful Approach for Virtual Security Functions Orchestration," in IEEE Transactions on Parallel and Distributed Systems, vol. 32, no. 6, pp. 1383-1394, 1 June 2021, doi: 10.1109/TPDS.2021.3049804.
 The main focus of this paper is a stateful approach in service placement inside a data center with fat-tree topology.
 Before creating a new microservice the system evaluates the nodes where an existing service is running to try to assemble more than one together.
 This method can save resources and time that translates into money because in the end less functions are created and many time an accomodation is found for the service that we are deploying.